Koredotcom/web-kore-sdk/docs/plugins/kore-aws-ts-polly/readme.md

-# Kore-AWS-STT-POLLY Plugin
+# Kore-AWS-ST-POLLY Plugin

-The Kore-AWS-TS-POLLY is to integrate speak text capability into chatwindow.
+The Kore-AWS-ST-POLLY is to integrate speak text capability into chatwindow.

 ## Installation